wolfgang-stefani/Traffic-Sign-Classifier/README.md

 ![alt text][image14]

 In comparison to LeNet, the **learning rate** is reduced from 0,001 to 0,0005.
 A higher learning rate does not mean to learn more and faster.
 In fact you get to a better model with low loss faster with a low learning rate.
 **Epochs** are changed from 10 to 50.
 An epoch is a single pass of the whole dataset through the model used to increase the accuracy of the model without requiring more data.
-It is important to chose a good suitable of epochs.
+It is important to chose a suitable number of epochs.

 For reducing overfitting, the regularization technique dropout is implemented with `keep_prob` set to 0,7.